idamakela/eCommmerceSite/README.md

 ### The first week

-Set up the project, research the technologies to be used, and start creating reusable base components and functions, including start connecting to the API
+Set up the project, research the technologies to be used, and start creating reusable base components and functions, including start populating the Headless CMS wit the API data.

 ### The second week